Henry Johnson (World War I soldier): Military awards

 The French government awarded Johnson the Croix de guerre with a special citation and a golden palm.
-He was the first American to receive the award.

 In June 1996, Johnson was posthumously awarded the Purple Heart by President Bill Clinton.
 In February 2003, the Distinguished Service Cross, the Army's second highest award, was awarded to Johnson.
 John Howe, a Vietnam War veteran who had campaigned tirelessly for recognition for Johnson, and U.S. Army Major General Nathaniel James, President of the 369th Veterans' Association, were present at the ceremony in Albany.
 The award was received by Herman A. Johnson, one of the Tuskegee Airmen of WWII, on behalf of Henry Johnson, then believed to be his father; the mistake was not clarified until 2015, a decade after the younger Johnson's death, as part of the further research done leading up to the senior Johnson's Medal of Honor.

 Medal of Honor

 On May 14, 2015, the White House announced that Johnson would receive the Medal of Honor posthumously, presented by President Barack Obama.
 In the ceremony, held on 2 June 2015, Johnson's medal was received on his behalf by Command Sergeant Major Louis Wilson of the New York National Guard.
-Obama said, "The least we can do is to say, 'We know who you are, we know what you did for us.
+Obama said, "The least we can do is to say, 'We know who you are.
+We know what you did for us.
 We are forever grateful.'"